sahilrajput03/learn-raspberry/using-mongodb.md

 	}
 )

-// Creating user in particular database i.e, car and assigning read/write access to it by giving `readWrite` role use car db.createUser(
+// CREATING USER IN car DATABASE AND ASSIGNING READ/WRITE ACCESS TO IT BY GIVING IT `readWrite` ROLE use car db.createUser(
 	{